 My favourite wine: Vinea Rosu Zweigelt (2008)

-A unique wine in the landscape of Romanian wines, Vinea Rosu Zweigelt, has a beautiful red-purple color and exuberant nose of ripe cherries.
-New variety for this region, with a very good aging potential, nice spicy flavors and a round body with vigorous tannins.
+A unique wine in the landscape of Romanian wines, Vinea Rosu Zweigelt, has a beautiful red-purple colour and exuberant nose of ripe cherries.
+New variety for this region, with a very good ageing potential, nice spicy flavours and a round body with vigorous tannins.

 Petro Vaselo - Biodynamic Production

 After a very successful experience at an industrial level, which ranked them high up on the list of espresso coffee machine producers around the world, the owners of the company, the Dal Tio family, decided to start a totally new adventure, to enter into a new world: winemaking and the world of quality wines.

 The spark which set off this new idea was the sight of the Petrovaselo region, close to Timisoara in Romania: its green hills and the typical continental climate of the area were perfectly suited for great vineyards, where the inhabitants make you feel as if you have gone back in time.

 Petro Vaselo was founded in 2002 and now owns a total area of 172 ha of land, of which, in the present 42 are planted with vineyards.